 Feel-good global health stories are easy to find.
 Many are forgettable because they confuse movement with outcome.
 A visiting delegation, a donated device, a photo with smiling clinicians, and the story practically writes itself.

-The answer, at least in this case, is refreshingly modest.
+The answer, at least in this case, is modest.

 The project began with a basic clinical problem

 The Jerusalem Post's 2023 report on the partnership gives the essential facts.
-Prof. Gabriel Izbicki of Jerusalem's Shaare Zedek Medical Center visited Zanzibar with colleagues and found not only a shortage of equipment but also major gaps in the diagnosis and management of lung disease, especially asthma and COPD.
+Prof. Gabriel Izbicki of Jerusalem's Shaare Zedek Medical Center visited Zanzibar with colleagues and found a shortage of equipment and major gaps in the diagnosis and management of lung disease, especially asthma and COPD.
 One hospital had old equipment in poor condition.
 Another had better donated equipment sitting unused because nobody knew how to operate it.

 That last detail is the heart of the story.